kylepollina/kylepollina.github.io/content/about.md

 ## About

-My name is Kyle Pollina and I [photograph wildlife](https://www.instagram.com/kylepollina/), garden a bit, and sometimes write programs but I'd rather be outside 🏔
+My name is Kyle Pollina and I [photograph wildlife](https://www.instagram.com/kylepollina/), garden a bit, and sometimes write programs but I'd rather be outside 🏔 Co-Founder of [Miglia.co](https://www.miglia.co/) 🏎🏎🏎

 Based in Seattle, Washington